Skip to content

 Plex started as a personal media server and has grown into a hybrid free streaming app.
 The free section now has thousands of licensed films and shows plus more than 600 free live channels.
 Plex states that its free movies and live TV catalog runs across more than 300 channels and is fully ad-supported and license-paid, which puts it in the same legal tier as Tubi.

-We tested Plex on the Samsung Galaxy S24 and a web browser on macOS Sonoma.
-The browser playback held 1080p steady on a 75 Mbps connection, and live channels resolved quickly.
+On both mobile and desktop browsers, Plex playback holds 1080p steady on a typical broadband connection, and live channels resolve quickly.
 A free Plex account is required, which also unlocks the personal media server features if you ever decide to use them.

 Pros: Free movies plus live channels in one app, optional self-hosted server, browser playback.
 Cons: Account required, mobile UI is dense, live channel quality varies.